(c) Software Lab. Alexander Burger

 prints a floating point number in scientific notation:

-with the same name in the previous section).
+.
 No C source code access is

 required.